How to Care for Congested Skin

 At the clinic, we have all the technologies and techniques to reduce congestion and prevent further congestion from forming.

 A deep thorough cleanse will leave the skin clean as a whistle and steam softens the blocked sebum, allowing for more gentle extraction.
 Our therapists are extremely experienced in performing extractions safely, without scarring, and they know which breakouts to leave alone!
+If it’s your first time at the clinic, our Welcome Essential facial, is just what you need, as we will be able to see what’s really going on with your skin.
+It includes Observ skin scans, as well as our signature bespoke facial (including extractions if that’s what your skin needs!).

 We can use more powerful resurfacing agents at the clinic than you can at home to really buff away excess dead skin cells that may be lingering in pores.
 Peels containing salicylic acid are a great option for tackling congestion as they can go in and scoop the debris out of the pores and reduce any inflammation too.
+Book in for our Correct, Prevent and Perfect facial if this sounds up your street.

 Our top treatments for reducing congestion are: